ten7/hosting-drupal-on-kubernetes/lab03_statefulsets.md

 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/mysql.yml
 ```
-6. List all the services on your cluster, there should now be two:
+6. List all the services on your cluster.
+There should now be two:
 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" get services